cstahoviak/supercharger/README.md

   - This approach achieves a [24.5 minute (2.37%) improvement](#results) over the _reference result_.
 - Additionally, the `pysupercharger` module is provided to support python development.
   - The python bindings are written using the [`pybind11`](https://pybind11.readthedocs.io/en/stable/) library.
-  - Both the `PlanningAlgorithm` and `Optimizer` classes are extensible on the python side.
+  - Both the `Planner` and `Optimizer` classes are extensible on the python side.
 For example, the pure-python `NonlinearOptimizer` class (from the `supercharger.optimizer` module) inherits from the bound `Optimizer` class.
   - This workflow enabled rapid prototyping of the constrained optimization improvement by allowing me to experiment with Scipy `minimize` before implementing the optimization solution in C++ via NLOpt.
 - The full set of results is described in detail in the [Results](#results) section.